Flokey82/go_gens/README.md

 ### gamecs: Simulation with agents
 This is a very basic simulation with agents using state machines and behavior trees.

-### gamedice: Dice roller for games

-This package implements a simple dice roller for games like Dungeons & Dragons and other RPGs that use all kinds of dice (D4, D8, ..., D20, etc.).

 ### genbiome: Biome helper functions

 This package provides functions for looking up the biome (e.g. forest, grassland, etc.) for the given precipitation and average temperature.